garrett-kirsch/hugo-mock-landing-page-domain-name/README.md

 This version of my website autodeploys the changes that I make to the main branch when I push them to git.
 The script that does this is contained in a yaml file provided by my professor, Jérémie Lumbroso: .github/workflows/gh-pages-deployment.yaml.

 Another thing of note: peaceiris' open source work is used in this workflow, so credit should go to him for the amazing work he's done.

+## Custom Domain Name

+This version of the website has a custom domain name: piecesfordevelopers.autos (because Caden needs a new one).
+The website is still hosted on github pages.